Jujutsu UI

 Command Execution

-Press : to run interactive jj commands. jjui will suspend, and the command will run directly in your terminal (e.g., : restore -i).
+To run interactive jj commands, press :. jjui will suspend and the command will run in your terminal (for example, : restore -i).
 You will return to jjui when the command finishes.

-Both command types support context-aware placeholders that are replaced with values from your current selection:
+Both command types support context-aware placeholders, which are replaced with values from your current selection:

 • $file: The currently selected file